BCStudentSoftwareDevTeam/documentation/applications/requests.md

 Contacts: Ashley Cochrane, Sarah Rorrer, Sheila Lyons

-Status (07/20/2020): Currently they are in a lean green belt project to solve the process problem.
+Status: Currently they are in a lean green belt project to solve the process problem.
 They are developing the future state in collaboration with Scott Heggen, Brian Ramsay, and Alex Bryant.
 Student Audrey Craft will be completing this Green belt in Spring 2021 and working on the design/software as her labor position for the 2020-2021 AY.

+Last updated: 07/20/2020

 ## Office of Strategic Initiatives